shriyagumber/csci596/Proposal/proposal.md

 # Introduction

+There are two broad categories in which MLIP training can be divided:
+#### Bottom-Up Approach:
+The bottom-up approach in MLFF attempts to build up the force field from a detailed understanding of atomic and molecular interactions.
+This approach often involves using high-level quantum mechanical calculations as a reference.
+The machine learning model is trained on data obtained from these ab initio methods, learning to predict the potential energy and forces with quantum accuracy.
+The primary advantage of this approach is its accuracy.
+Since the model is trained on highly accurate quantum mechanical data, it can predict the behavior of molecules with a high degree of precision.
+The main limitation is the computational cost associated with generating the training data, as ab initio methods are resource-intensive.
+This approach may also struggle with generalizability to systems or states not represented in the training data.

+#### Top-Down Approach:
+In contrast, the top-down approach in MLFF is more phenomenological.
+It focuses on capturing the overall behavior of molecular systems without delving deeply into the fundamental physics at play.
+This approach often involves training the machine learning model on empirical data or data from experimental results.
+The model learns to reproduce the observed macroscopic properties of the system.
+The top-down approach is generally more computationally efficient in terms of data generation.
+It can also be more flexible and adaptable to a wide range of systems, as it is not as tightly bound to the specifics of quantum mechanical calculations.
+The accuracy of a top-down model is generally limited by the quality of the training data.
+If the training data lacks certain interactions or is not representative of the true diversity of molecular behavior, the model's predictions may be less reliable.

 While bottom-up teachnique has been most wide-spread for the training of MLIPs, further improvement to these potentials is possible by re-trained to experimental data using transfer-learning.

 # Literature